eosforks/bp-transparency/README.md

     rowsPerPage: '<The number of rows per page for dataTable>',
     charts: [
       {
-        type: '<Chart_Type>',
+        type: '<Chart Type>', // bar, pie, doughnut, etc...
-        groupBy: ['<any of transaction data column>'],
+        groupBy: ['<Any of transaction data columns>'],
-        filters: { // filters the transaction data with parameters
+        filters: { // Filters the transaction data by parameters
-          type: 'expense',
+          type: 'expense', // Parameters are not bound, can be any of transaction data columns
-          subclass: null,
+          subclass: null,  // Value needs to be 'null' in case you need specific column to be empty
-          operation: '"AND" or "OR"' // Do "AND" or "OR" operation for parameters },
+          operation: 'AND' or 'OR' // Do 'AND' or 'OR' operation for parameters },
-        showUndefined: true // check whether chart shows "undefined" data or not.
+        showUndefined: true // Check whether chart shows "undefined" data or not.
       }
     ]
 },